 Calvin Coolidge worked hard in academics; the young New Englander’s only sport was public speaking, often on public policy.
 The main criterion that distinguishes Coolidge Scholars therefore is academic excellence.
 Secondary criteria include: demonstrated interest in public policy; an appreciation for the values Coolidge championed; as well as humility and service.

 The summer before their senior year of high school, newly-selected Coolidge Scholars spend several orientation days at the picturesque birthplace of the President, Plymouth Notch, Vt.
 There scholars get to know Coolidge and his world, and help the Coolidge Foundation oversee its formidable debate programs.
-Scholars return to Plymouth Notch for a week in each of the next three summers.
+Scholars return to Plymouth Notch for a week each summer while in college.

 The Coolidge Scholars Program is operated by the Calvin Coolidge Presidential Foundation.